 Among the treatments, T9 -75% RDF + Vermicompost @ 4 kg plant⁻¹ + Neem cake @ 1 kg plant⁻¹ + Bio NPK liquid consortia 5ml per litre + Campesterol & Stigmasterol (SL) @ 0.2% recorded maximum non-reducing sugars (3.28%).
 The minimum non-reducing sugars was observed in T1- 100% recommended dose of fertilizers (RDF) (2.01%) represented in Table 1.

 Treatment T9, which included organic manure and biofertilizer consortia, improved nutrient assimilation and promoted the conversion of stored starch into non-reducing sugars during fruit maturation (Pratap and Tripathi., 2025).
 These findings align with studies by (Bhadauria and Tripathi., 2023).
-In addition to that non-reducing sugar (mainly sucrose) in banana accumulates during ripening through starch degradation and carbohydrate conversion.
+In addition to that, non-reducing sugar (mainly sucrose) in banana accumulates during ripening through starch degradation and carbohydrate conversion.
 The higher non-reducing sugar content under campesterol and stigmasterol application may be associated with sterol-mediated regulation of membrane organization and metabolic efficiency, as phytosterols are key structural components of plant membranes.
 Campesterol serves as a precursor in brassinosteroid biosynthesis (Clouse, 2011), and brassinosteroids are reported to influence carbohydrate metabolism and assimilate partitioning (Vriet et al., 2013).
 Thus, sterol treatment may have supported enhanced starch-to-sucrose conversion during ripening, resulting in increased non-reducing sugar content.
 These findings are supported by Luo et al., (2025), reported an increase in sucrose content in tomato fruits following brassinosteroid application.
 The enhanced accumulation of sucrose was attributed to the regulation of enzymes associated with sucrose synthesis and metabolism, leading to higher non-reducing sugar content during fruit development.

 Ascorbic acid content